Privacy Policy

 Informed Consent - Minors (Children and Young People)

-Programs where services are delivered to children and young people will decide on a case-by-case basis if a client under the age of 18 has the capacity to consent.
-Generally, a client under the age of 18 has the capacity to consent if they have the maturity to understand the privacy discussion occurring.
-If they lack maturity, ACSO may determine it is more appropriate for a parent or guardian to consent on their behalf (APP B.57).
+Generally, a client under the age of 18 has the capacity to consent if they have the maturity to understand the private discussion occurring.
+If they lack maturity, the Group may determine it is more appropriate for a parent or guardian to consent on their behalf (APP B.57).

 Dealing with Unsolicited Personal Information